GiuliaLanzillotta/Econobox-SA/vocabularies/INFO.md

 ### Vocabularies Info

-All these vocabularies, if not specified, refer to the sample txts.
+All these vocabularies, if not specified differently, are obtained from "train_pos.txt","train_neg.txt".

 1) ##### dictionary_full_21175.pkl:
    dictionary with 21175 words, where each word occurs at least 5 times in the corpora.